LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_9.md

 ### 📜 Description

-> Il se protège en transformant de l’énergie en cristal solide.
-Ce Pokémon est à l’origine du phénomène de Téracristallisation.
+> It protects itself by converting energy into solid crystal.
+This Pokémon is the source of the Terastallization phenomenon.

 ---

 {% hint style="success" %}
-## Nous contactez
+## Contact Us

 <p align="center">
-Si vous avez des questions, des suggestions ou des modifications à proposer, n'hésitez pas à nous rejoindre sur <a href="https://discord.gg/kb8NSTF45n">Discord</a> et à contacter directement <strong>@FabLeKebab</strong> sur le serveur pour tout ce qui concerne le wiki, ou <strong>@Levels</strong> pour tout ce qui concerne le modpack.
+If you have any questions, suggestions, or changes to propose, feel free to join us on <a href="https://discord.gg/kb8NSTF45n">Discord</a> and contact <strong>@FabLeKebab</strong> directly on the server for anything related to the wiki, or <strong>@Levels</strong> for anything related to the modpack.
 </p>
 {% endhint %}